The History Of The Holiday Turkey – Why Turkey Is Our Holiday Meat Of Choice

 In the post-World War II period, the government of Harry Truman advocated for poultry-less Thursdays as part of a voluntary rationing campaign.
 With Thanksgiving always falling on a Thursday, this implied that the classic American staple would have to be foregone.
 National turkey organizations were outraged by the plan and it was soon overturned.
 Thus, the great American turkey tradition was allowed to continue.

 Sharing The Rich History Of The Holiday Turkey

 Now that you have a bit of background on the history of the holiday turkey, you will be able to share this knowledge with your family and friends this Thanksgiving season.
 When you sit down to appreciate the delicious meal, you can now think of the long line of Americans before you who similarly took the time to prepare and enjoy the same meat.
-While nobody is quite sure just why the turkey has become so important, you can be sure that one of the reasons is because it is delicious.
+While nobody is quite sure just why the turkey has become so important, one of the reasons is because it is delicious.